Sv443/BetterYTM/contributing.md

 <br><br><br>

 ### Developing a plugin that interfaces with BetterYTM:
-BetterYTM has a built-in interface based on events that allows other userscripts to benefit from its features.
+BetterYTM has a built-in interface based on events and exposed global constants and functions that allows other userscripts to benefit from its features.
-If you want your plugin to be displayed in the readme and possibly inside the userscript itself, please contact me [(see my homepage)](https://sv443.net/)
+If you want your plugin to be displayed in the readme and possibly inside the userscript itself, please [submit an issue using the plugin submission template](https://github.com/Sv443/BetterYTM/issues/new?assignees=Sv443&labels=plugin%20submission&projects=&template=3_plugin_submission.md&title=)

-There are two ways to interact with BetterYTM, static and dynamic:
+These are the ways to interact with BetterYTM; constants, events and global functions:
-- Static interaction is done through the global `BYTM` object, which is available on the `window` object.
+- Static interaction is done through constants that are exposed through the global `BYTM` object, which is available on the `window` object.
-  This is pretty much reserved for read-only properties that tell you more about how BetterYTM is currently being run.
+  These read-only properties tell you more about how BetterYTM is currently being run.
   You can find all properties that are available and their types in the `declare global` block of [`src/types.ts`](src/types.ts)

 - Dynamic interaction is done through events that are dispatched on the `window` object.
   They all have the prefix `bytm:eventName` and are all dispatched with the `CustomEvent` interface, meaning their data can be read using the `detail` property.
   You can find all events that are available and their types in [`src/interface.ts`](src/interface.ts)